cn23070/cn23070.github.io/_posts/2025-05-01-M8-Research Methods and Professional Practice April 2025 B.md

 - **Figure 2**: The Difference Between Deductive and Inductive Reasoning (Miessler, D, 2018)

 Deductive reasoning moves from an idea to an observation, while inductive reasoning goes from an observation to an idea.
 Both are forms of inference, drawing conclusions based on evidence and reasoning.
 We also emphasized the importance of research ethics, requiring ethical approval before data collection, and highlighted key principles as described in the Menlo Report(2023) such as respect, beneficence, justice, and respect for law and public interest.

+Additionally, we learnt the significance of professionalism and ethics in computing.

+"Ethical issues in computer science and information systems projects occur in three areas – how the research is performed, how you deal with participants and how you present your results."
+(Dawson, C, 2015)

-Additionally, we learnt the significance of professionalism and ethics in computing such as respecting others' rights, and promoting equal access to IT benefits(British Computer Society (BCS), n.d.), especially in the age of generative AI .
+Key considerations include integrity, competence, and committment to public interest (British Computer Society (BCS), n.d.), especially in the age of generative AI.

 #### Module 8 Reflection References